nkh/P5-App-Asciio/documentation/mdbook_asciio/src/editing/mouse.md

 - create a box is nothing is selected
 - if only a box is selected, create a new box and connect to it
-- if a box is selected amd mouse over a box, connect them
+- if a box is selected and mouse over a box, connect them
-- if multiple boxes are selectted, create a box and connect to all boxes
+- if multiple boxes are selected, create a box and connect to all boxes

 ![quick link](quick_link.gif)